 Once appointed, 63% of schemes said that they gave their fiduciary manager consent to act on all investment decisions, except with regards to strategic planning, which was overseen by the trustees.
-We asked the schemes for their main reasons for using fiduciary managers, and the results are ranked below.
-1. Expertise - 2.
+We asked the schemes for their main reasons for using fiduciary managers, and the results are ranked below. - 1.
+Expertise - 2.
 Trustee governance time constraints - 3.
 Diversification - 4.
 De-risking challenges - 5.
 Speed of implementation - 6.
 Managing scheme funding level Why a scheme may not appoint a fiduciary manager We asked the schemes who had considered, but ultimately rejected, appointing a fiduciary manager what reasons led them to this decision.
-The top three reasons given were as follows: - 1.
-The trustees did not want to delegate decision making - 2.
-Conflicts of interest - 3.
-It was unclear as to where they could obtain independent advice regarding employment and oversight of a manager In particular, conflicts of interest caused much concern.
+The top three reasons given were as follows: - The trustees did not want to delegate decision making - 2.
+Conflicts of interest - It was unclear as to where they could obtain independent advice regarding employment and oversight of a manager In particular, conflicts of interest caused much concern.
 (See the quote opposite).
-Further information pertaining to the schemes We asked all the schemes surveyed for their perception of the speed of investment decision making.
-77% felt that decisions were made at the right speed for their scheme.
-Of the schemes that felt that investment decisions were made too slowly, all were schemes that did not currently have a fiduciary manager.
-In addition we asked what the surveryed schemes' preferred fee structure was when it came to investment, whether that was employing a fiduciary manager or an investment manager, for example.
-(Fig. 9) We also asked whether the scheme was interested in separately tracking the costs of buying out the pension liabilities, as this can be an area where potential conflicts of interest can arise.
-(Fig. 10) There needs to be a real separation between the stakeholders in our view in order to make fiduciary management workable - that has not been seen by this trustee in the offerings to date.
+There needs to be a real separation between the stakeholders in our view in order to make fiduciary management workable - that has not been seen by this trustee in the offerings to date.
 Otherwise, the concept is very appealing to this trustee and if fiduciary management could be offered on an arms-length basis, it would be very favourably considered.
-Quote from an individual Trustee